AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 - **[[Ximena Lathen|Lady Athen]]** – The Sea Trielder and Drakemaster of [[Lopali]].

 - **[[Jarma Konich]]** – The Land Trielder and Drakemaster of [[Kautiger]].
-  _Jarma's reputation among the native Dwellers is notably low, with many suspecting her of self-serving motives and resenting her controversial role in the Moluk trade.
+  _Jarma's reputation among the native High Dwellers is notably low, with many suspecting her of self-serving motives and resenting her controversial role in the Moluk trade.
 This tension is reflected in both social discourse and policy, fueling a cycle of distrust and exclusion._

 - **[[Siela Qane]]** – The Sky Trielder and Drakemaster of [[Qa'ura]].